deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

-# Chainlink Betting Game on Matic
+# Chainlink Betting Game on Polygon

 # Introduction
 This is a blockchain based betting game where you can bet on the outcome of a dice roll with cryptocurrency and if you guess right, then you double your money.
 This game is powered by ethereum smart contacts that run on the blockchain.
 And we're going to use the chainlink protocol to implement randomness for our dice roll.